-As a matter of fact, according to a study, about 71% of students with at least one parent who went to college also go to college.
+As a matter of fact, according to a study by National Center for Education Statistics, about 71% of students with at least one parent who went to college also go to college.

 On the other hand, the same study says that only 26% of students whose parents stopped studying after graduating from high school apply to college to earn their degree.